The Art of Hope

 Welcome to TEDxSantaCruz

-Please check back in a few weeks to see the videos of our 23 speakers and performers who explored Radical Collaboration from nearly every angle, from civic engagement to climate change, from space exploration to self-exploration.
+You can see the videos of all our 23 speakers and performers who explored Radical Collaboration from nearly every angle, from civic engagement to climate change, from space exploration to self-exploration.

 Coach and Organizer of Aztecas Soccer Program